 The ecommerce market unfolds limitless possibilities for retail businesses, but it comes with its own challenges.
 95% of online shoppers say a positive return experience affects brand loyalty.
-It suggests that the customers want free and easy returns, but for a business, returns are costly.
+It suggests that the customers want free and easy returns, but for a business, ecommerce returns are costly.

-How do returns affect profitability?
+How do ecommerce returns affect profitability?

-Returns can affect your business' profitability either negatively or positively—it's all about how you manage them.
+Ecommerce returns can affect your business' profitability either negatively or positively—it's all about how you manage them.

 When an item is returned, it not only means that you have to lose out on the revenue gained from that sale, but there are additional costs attached to it: